This post may contain affiliate links. Please read my disclosure policy for details.

 Instructions

-• Let it cool down for 30 seconds (if not, it will stick) then press it down until you obtain a thin disc – I use a metal measuring cup because I find it easier to use than any other press tool.
+• Let the candy cool for about 30 seconds to prevent sticking, then press it down into a thin disc using a metal measuring cup or your preferred press tool.

-1. Make sure to prepare all material in advance, since you need to work relatively quickly when making dalgona candy.
+1. Preparation – Make sure to prepare all your materials in advance, as you’ll need to work quickly when making dalgona candy.

-2. Use low heat not to burn the caramel.
+2. Heat control – Use low heat to avoid burning the caramel.

-3. Let the candy cool down for 30 seconds before pressing it into a disc, otherwise, the candy will stick to your press tool.
+3. Cooling time – Let the candy cool for 30 seconds before pressing it into a disc.
+Otherwise, it will stick to your press tool.

-4. Use baking paper, not the metal square tool provided in the dalgona candy set.
-I tried it several times and the candy definitely sticks to it.
-Coating with oil isn’t really a solution since your candy may get somewhat oily.
+4. Baking paper – Use baking paper, not the metal square tool provided in the dalgona candy kit.
+I’ve tried it several times, and the candy definitely sticks to it.
+Coating with oil isn’t a great solution, as it will make the candy oily.

-5. To get perfectly round dalgona candies, use a cookie cutter somewhat larger than your press tool.
-You will want to pour the mixture inside the cookie cutter and then press down the candy.
-This way you’ll get that perfectly round shape.
-This is totally optional, and just affects the aesthetic not the taste of the candy.
+5. Perfect shape – To get perfectly round dalgona candies, use a cookie cutter that’s slightly larger than your press tool.
+Pour the mixture inside the cookie cutter and press down to form the candy.
+This step is optional and only affects the appearance, not the taste of the candy.

 Video